digifactori-idearium/digifactori-idearium/docs/REPORT.md

 - set up the commitLint analyser
 - set up the sonar analyser
 - set up Husky
+- set up CodeQL
 - created the backbones of our future application (backend and frontend)
-- reviewed the documentation
+- reviewed the documentation and added CONTRIBUTING.md

 Robin has:

-- written the documentations
+- written the documentations in docs
 - doing so, reviewed the choice of rules for the ESLint, Prettier and commitlint

 ## Self-reflection